justinlam747/PybulletCourseCorrection/README.md

 ## How to Run

-To run the simulation, simply execute the main script:
+To run the simulation, run the main script:

 ```bash
 python main.py